michaelaah/Algorithms/README.md

   - For example, with lists A, B, and C, this algorithm
   - compares (AB), (AC), and (BC), and so on for N lists

+  Determining if a list of elements has duplicates or not

+  Set Operations
+  - Searching a list for duplicates
+  - Getting a list of duplicates
+  - Removing duplicates from a list
+  - Union operation
+  - Intersection operation
+  - Power set operation
+  - Combining two arrays
+  - Subset operation
+  - Strict subset operation